 If I’m using chalk paint, or something that cleans up really easily, then I can get away with letting it sit in the sprayer for the day while I paint all of the coats of paint.

-How to Assemble the Fuji T70 Spray Gun
+How to Assemble Fuji Q4 Paint Sprayer and Fuji T70 Spray Gun

 When it’s all dry, I put it back together.